 else is too preoccupied with the "high polygon counts with superific framerates

-that collision-detect the flow in the dinaflow"--whatever that means.
-In
+that collision-detect the flow in the dynaflow"--whatever that means.

 that populate our demographic buy consoles only because of their names, their

-colors and their look, and these people are not going away anytime soon),
+colors, and their graphical stylings, and these people are not going

-is tainted by this economy; it's guilty of Mega Manizing its fine series.
+Konami is tainted by this economy; it's guilty of Mega Manizing its fine

-That is, it's intent on pumping out title after title in short periods of time,
+series.
+That is, it's intent on pumping out title after title in short periods

-and the result is that conventions and ideas become second nature--they're thrown
+of time, and the result is that new conventions and ideas become second nature--they're

-out the window in a constant attempt to capitalize on the series' aura while
+thrown out the window for instead a constant attempt to capitalize on the series'

-it still can instead of building it back up to greatness through actually
+reputation while it still can instead of building it back up to a level

-They've inadvertently linked my two favorite series, and not in a good way.
+They've inadvertently linked two of my favorite series, and not in a good way.
 "What's the rush?"
 I ask.
-There are too many games when it would serve the consumer well to spread their respective releases years apart.
-I'm not made of money, and that shouldn't mean that I'm not allowed to keep up.
-For video games to return to their roots, we need companies like Konami to spearhead such a movement.
-For the sake of the many developers--who will always be infinitely more important than the console suppliers--and especially this series, I hope that the loyal consumer learns to reject those companies that try to consolidate our entire industry and amalgamate it with others to turn video games into a hobby only for the rich.
+There are too many games when it would serve the consumer well for Konami spread their respective releases years apart and focus on surprising them with something genuinely new.
+For video games to return to their roots, we need Konami and its contemporaries to spearhead such a movement.
+For the sake of the many developers--who will always be infinitely more important than the console suppliers--and especially this series, I hope that the loyal consumer learns to reject those companies that try to consolidate our entire industry and amalgamate it with others to turn video games into a hobby only for certain demographics and inevitably only the rich.
 Now, I don't want to name names (Sony), so I'll just continue to have faith in people and hope that we'll one day return to the right path.

 Konami--are you listening?
-I'll be waiting and ready, and my site will thrive, too.
+I'll be waiting and ready, and my site will continue to thrive, too.

 |